-This is the transcript for episode 361 of the Community Broadband Bits podcast.
+This is the transcript for episode 374 of the Community Broadband Bits podcast.
 In this episode, Christopher speaks with Stacy Evans from BrightRidge in Eastern Tennessee.
 They discuss the electric utility's new broadband project, which is bringing Fiber-to-the-Home and fixed wireless connectivity to homes and businesses in and around Johnson City, Tennessee.
 Listen to the episode, or read the transcript below.

 Stacy Evans: The doctor there said that he had DSL Internet services.
 He was very challenged in working with his medical services from home.
 And now, he started out with our lowest package of 200 meg symmetric Internet.
 He says he now can pull down his x-rays and the MRIs, and he can make his notes, send it up.
 And he says it's just like being at work.